Joe Ashton: Parliament

-Ashton saw himself as the shop steward for the Parliamentary Labour Party.
-When left-wing activists in the party demanded that sitting MPs submit themselves to their local party members for re-selection in each Parliament, he made a strong speech at the Labour Party Conference expressly pleading to save the jobs and livelihoods of Labour MPs.
-He pointed to infighting suiting the Tories, and the large number of Labour MPs who had died of stress-related illness, linking it to pressure from their local parties.
+In 1977, Ashton published Grass Roots, a novel about a tough steelworker who becomes a rebellious Labour MP.
+During his time in parliament, he regularly contributed to newspapers as a columnist.

 Later life

 In March 1999, Northamptonshire's Chief Constable noted that Ashton had given misleading information to officers when in the same premises of the arrests of the perpetrators of immigration and sexual offences at a Northampton Thai massage parlour.
 This occurred during a police raid in November 1998.
 He was interviewed voluntarily and not accused of committing any offence.
 Ashton threatened to raise a data protection complaint.
 The police robustly denied that it had leaked Ashton's name; their statement said, "there were a great many other people with knowledge of this case - defendants, witnesses, legal representatives, other organisations and other individuals."
 A director of Sheffield Wednesday football club since 1990, he resigned as a director shortly after his presence at the parlour was established.

 Following his retirement at the 2001 general election, he was succeeded by John Mann.
 In 2007, Ashton was appointed an OBE.

 Ashton was interviewed in 2012 as part of The History of Parliament's oral history project.
 His memoir, Red Rose Blues, was published in 2000.

-Death
+He published two volumes of memoirs in 2010 and 2014.

+Personal life and death

+In 1957, Ashton married Margaret Patricia (Maggie) Lee; they were married until her death in 2015, and had one daughter.

-He died from dementia in March 2020, aged 86.
-He is survived by his daughter, Lucy.
+Ashton died from dementia at a care home in Sheffield on 30 March 2020, at the age of 86.